CRISPRlab/CRISPRviz/README.md

   docker pull crisprlab/crisprviz
   ```

-7. Configure docker-machine:
+7. Configure docker-machine.
+First make sure the virtualbox is running:
 ```
 docker-machine ls
 ```
+Then, set the default ip address for the docker-machine.
+We will be using this displayed ip to access the local server in the next step:
 ```
 docker-machine ip default
 ```

+8. Test the installation - run the script below, then go to **(default ip from step 7):4444** in your browser.
+Example:  **192.168.99.100:4444**
+      ```
+      docker run -it -p 4444:8000 \
+      crisprlab/crisprviz \
+      /bin/bash -c "crisprviz.sh -t; server.py;"
+      ```

-8. Create the CRISPRviz container and begin processing genomes! **Note** - Before copy/pasting the below script into the Docker command line, two modifications need to be made:
+9. Create the CRISPRviz container and begin processing genomes! **Note** - Before copy/pasting the below script into the Docker command line, two modifications need to be made:

     *a)* -v **/Users/userName/Desktop/genomesFolder**:/app/userdata   ||   The bolded directory must be updated to the **absolute** path to the directory containing your genome files from Step 4.
 The /app/userdata directory is the location in the container where your data will be housed when the container spins up, and should not be modified!

     *b)* **crisprviz.sh -pxc;**   ||   This command be modified to reflect any additional options you wish to include in your run.
   ```
   docker run -it -p 4444:8000 \
   -v /Users/userName/Desktop/genomesFolder:/app/userdata \